Grace's Mosaic Moments

 We should have taken the cure, but alas . . .

 On the eve of the First Iraq War (August 2, 1990), I was listening, as usual, to the nightly news from a Tampa TV station.
 And whoa!
-It was primarily an excited account of how many hundred pizzas had been ordered delivered to Central Command at the base outside Tampa.
+It was primarily an excited account of how many hundred pizzas had been ordered delivered to Central Command at McDill Air Force base outside Tampa (a 45-minute drive north of my home in Venice, FL).
 The obvious speculation: the U.S. was going to war.
 (I had been on that base once, delivering my Air Force middle son and his friend back from weekend leave.)
 Directly after, came ABC National news.
 I waited eagerly to hear more.
 And what did I get?
-The usual national news, not so much as a hint of a pending war.
+The usual national news, not so much as a hint of a impending war.
 I was so shocked, I called ABC news in New York.
 (This was back in the days when you could do that without getting a robotic evasion of anything relevant.)
 And I was told by a real live person: "We were asked to keep the news quiet."
 I laughed and told him, clearly, that bit of censorship hadn't made it to Florida.

 I'll mention the Second Iraq War only to say it began on March 20, 2013, and seemed to be as futile as all the other wars since World War II.
 And ended in a frantic evacuation almost as humiliating as our evacuation from Vietnam.